 The remaining 10 percent of AMD cases will progress to the more dangerous form: wet AMD.
 This occurs when new blood vessels grow under the retina to strengthen the blood supply.
 However, these new vessels are unstable and can leak fluid and scar the macula, resulting in faster and worse vision loss.

-An epiretinal membrane is a condition where a thin layer of scar tissue forms on macula, which is the portion of the retina responsible for central vision.
+An epiretinal membrane is a condition where a thin layer of scar tissue forms on the macula, which is the portion of the retina responsible for central vision.
 When an epiretinal membrane forms on the macula, it can cause distorted or blurry vision.
-Epiretinal membrane can be caused by normal age-related changes in the eye, but it can also be a complication of diabetes, retinal tears, inflammation, or previous eye surgeries.
+An epiretinal membrane can be caused by normal age-related changes in the eye, but it can also be a complication of diabetes, retinal tears, inflammation, or previous eye surgeries.

-A retinal tear is a serious problem which occurs when the retina has a small hole or tear in it.
+A retinal tear is a serious problem that occurs when the retina has a small hole or tear in it.
 With a retinal tear, you may see flashes of light or a sudden increase in the number of eye floaters.
 If you have a retinal tear, fluid may leak into the hole and cause a retinal detachment.
-A retinal tear is an eye emergency which must be treated right away to prevent vision loss.
+A retinal tear is an eye emergency that must be treated right away to prevent vision loss.

 A retinal detachment is when the retina lifts away from the back of the eye.
 The retina doesn’t work if it isn’t attached.
 Signs of retinal detachment include suddenly seeing flashing lights, a rapid increase in the number of eye floaters, and a gray curtain appearing in your field of vision.
 A retinal detachment is an eye emergency and requires surgery to repair it to prevent vision loss.